 Sometimes you need to connect a remote user to your network and we would suggest using an SSL-VPN.
 The advantage of this option is that you gain access to the VPN through your web browser.
 When an SSL-VPN is setup you assign a URL, for example, www.ABCremote.com and then the remote user connects through their browser to that URL.
 The SSL-VPN software is automatically installed onto the machine making the connection and they login using the same username and password that they use when sitting in the office.

 TCS can help.
-TCS has been serving Central NC for 27 years, assisting our clients to connect to their network securely.
-If you have questions, we would be happy to discuss those with you.
-Contact us at: email@example.com or 336-632-0860.
+Total Computer Solutions has been serving Central NC for over 28 years, assisting our clients to connect to their network securely.
+If you have questions about how to secure your network, we would be happy to discuss those with you.
+Contact us at 336.804.8449 or fill out a form to be contacted by one of our representatives.